jonathanlermitage/oga-maven-plugin/README.md

 ### Configuration

-You can use an alternate [definitions file](https://raw.githubusercontent.com/jonathanlermitage/oga-maven-plugin/master/uc/og-definitions.json) by using the `ogDefinitionsUrl` property:
+You can use an alternate [definitions file](https://raw.githubusercontent.com/jonathanlermitage/oga-maven-plugin/master/uc/og-definitions.json) by using the `ogDefinitionsUrl` property.
+You can also choose to not fail the build if deprecated dependencies are found with the `failOnError` property (defaults to true):
 ```xml
 <build>
     <plugins>